Oyun-Teknolojileri/ToolKit/README.md

 ## Compiling

 #### Requirements
-    Visual Studio 2022 or newer.
+* Visual Studio 2022 or newer.
-    Visual Studio Code
+* Visual Studio Code
-    Visual Studio Code C/C++ Extension Pack
+* Visual Studio Code C/C++ Extension Pack
-    Ninja build system
+* Ninja build system
-    Git SCM
+* Git SCM

-    Its important to set environment path such that git, cmake and ninja commands are recognized from consoles as in the screenshot below.
+Its important to set environment path such that git, cmake and ninja commands are recognized from consoles as in the screen shot below.

 ![Console check](Images/tk_cmd.png)